Safe Operation of Hand Trucks

 Safety Reminders

-- Keep loads balanced and secure.
+- Keep loads balanced and centered.

-- Do not overload the hand truck.
+- Do not exceed the hand truck’s safe capacity.

 Ask the Crew